 Saturdays 11AM-3PM (Memorial Day thru Columbus Day)

 World Awareness Children’s Museum

 (518) 793-2773. worldchildrensmuseum.org

-The following are additional World Awareness Children’s Museum exhibits:
+The following are the World Awareness Children’s Museum’s hands-on art exhibits:

 Also check out Past Exhibits from past years.